hyosung11/Launch-School/Courses/journal.md

 14:25 Got to go get ice cream.
 I need to finish "Pet Shelter" later.

 17:28 I spent a lot of time on "Pet Shelter" and I still don't fully understand it, especially the further exploration.

+20:46 Back looking at one more problem before stopping studying this night.